China's Real Estate Bubble

 central Detroit to demand relief.
 As the unarmed crowd reached Gate 4 of the

-factory gates opened and a group of armed police and security men rushed out
+gates opened and a group of armed police and security

-and fired into the crowd.
+men rushed out and fired into the crowd.
 Five workers were killed.
-Days later, 60,000 people
+Days later,

-Communist Party newspaper accused Edsel Ford, son of the firm's founder Henry,
+funeral.
+The Communist Party newspaper accused Edsel Ford, son of the firm's

-of allowing a massacre: 'You, a patron of the arts, a pillar of the Episcopal
+founder Henry, of allowing a massacre: 'You, a patron of the arts, a pillar of

 In a remarkable